-Many of the threats to reproducibility and replicability are a product of scientific culture: methods sections are terse or vague, original data are not available, analyses rely on expensive and proprietary software, analysis scripts are available "upon request from the authors", papers are published behind pay-walls.
-Complete an audit of the reproducibility practices in your own research group.
-Table 2 provides a rubric that someone working within the host-associated microbiome field might use to assess their research.
+3. Complete an audit of the reproducibility practices in your own research group.
+Look for threats to reproducibility and replicability that are a product of scientific culture: methods sections are terse or vague, original data are not available, analyses rely on expensive and proprietary software, analysis scripts are available "upon request from the authors," papers are published behind pay-walls.
+Table 2 provides a rubric that scientists working within the host-associated microbiome field might use to assess their research.
 Have a discussion within your group about why you do things this way, whether your practices should change, and what would be the easiest to change.
-For your next paper, work improving one element within this rubric and constantly be developing an ethic of fostering greater reproducibility.
+For your next paper, work to improve one element within this rubric and commit to an ethic of fostering greater reproducibility.

 Conclusion

-A motivating concept to improving the reproducibility of one's research is that the most important collaborator is themselves six months ago, and old them does not have email access.
-Their second most important collaborator is the director of their research group.
-The reality is that most research is repeated multiple times within a research group prior to and after publication.
-Anyone that has done research can attest to how difficult it can be to satisfying their two most important "collaborators".
-If a scientist does not provide sufficient transparency that they and their lab can reproduce a result, then it is unlikely that any one else can.
-It is important to see that attempts to guard against threats to reproducibility, replicability, robustness, and generalizability are positive forces for improving science.
-Such attempts have been considered a form of "preventative medicine" (5).
-Although guarding against these threats is not a guarantee that the correct conclusion will be reached, the likelihood that the result is correct will be increased.
-Before slashing at our fellow scientists as being sloppy, biased, or untrustworthy, it is worth seriously considering the many factors - biological, statistical, and sociological - that lead to the failure to yield a similar result.
+Most research is repeated multiple times within a research group prior to and after publication.
+Anyone who has done research can attest to how difficult it can be to satisfying their two most important "collaborators."
+If a scientist does not provide sufficient transparency to allow his or her own lab to reproduce a result, then it is unlikely that any one else can.
+It is important to see that attempts to guard against threats to reproducibility, replicability, robustness, and generalizability are positive forces that will improve science.
+They have been considered a form of prevention against false results (5).
+Before attributing difficulties with reproducibility, replicability, robustness, and generalizability to a dim view of our fellow scientists as sloppy, biased, or untrustworthy, it is worth considering the other factors - biological, statistical, and sociological - that pose a threat.
 Although there is much room for improvement, we must acknowledge that science is a process of learning and that it is really f#$%ing hard.

 Acknowledgements

-This work was supported in part by funding from the National Institutes of Health (5R25GM116149).
+Funding from the National Institutes of Health (5R25GM116149) supported this work in part.

 Table 1.
 Simple grid-based system for defining concepts that can be used to describe the validity of a result.
-This is a generalization of the approach used by Whitaker (8) who used it to describe computational analyses.
+This is a generalization of the approach of Whitaker (8), who used it to describe computational analyses.

 Table 2.
 An aspirational rubric for evaluating the practices host-associated microbiome researchers might use to increase the reproducibility and replicability of their work.
-Although many of the questions can be thought of as having a yes or no answer, a better approach would be to see the questions as being open ended with the real question being, "What can I do to improve the status of my project on this point?".
+Although many of the questions can be thought of as having a yes or no answer, a better approach would be to see the questions as being open ended with the real question being, "What can I do to improve the status of my project on this point?"
 With this in mind, a researcher is unlikely to have a project that satisfies the "Best" column for each line of the table.
-Researchers are encouraged to adapt the categories to modify the categories to suit their own needs.
+Researchers are encouraged to adapt the categories to suit their own needs.

 References